GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 ## Pre-processing and training framework in tensorflow

 This project provides a framework based on docker and aims to expedite the ***human activity classification*** training process.
-Thus, two separate environments are provided:
+Thus, three separate environments are provided:
 - Pre-processing environment.
 - Training environment.
 - Inference environment